 - Retiree life insurance is not automatically provided to ORP retirees.
-They must obtain written certification from VCU Human Resources (on VRS Form 65-D) and return the completed form to VRS within 15 days of retirement to obtain retiree life insurance coverage; coverage for ORP retirees is not available if this requirement is not met.
+They must obtain written certification from VCU Human Resources on (VRS form 65-D) and return the completed form to VRS within 15 days of retirement to obtain retiree life insurance coverage; coverage for ORP retirees is not available if this requirement is not met.

-Click here to view more information about basic life insurance.
+Visit the Virginia Retirement System website to view more information about basic life insurance.

 If you have participated in optional life insurance for a minimum of 60 months at the time you retire, you may retain a portion of this coverage in retirement.
 The coverage value reduces at specified ages and terminates at age 80.
-To retain your coverage in retirement, complete the retiree continuation election form (VRS from 39-R).
+To retain your coverage in retirement, complete the retiree continuation election form (VRS form 39-R).

 If you retire from a VSDP-covered position and wish to retain your VSDP long-term care coverage, you may do so by completing the election form (VRS-170) and returning the completed from to the carrier within 31 days of leaving your covered position.
 If you currently participate in the Commonwealth of Virginia's voluntary long-term care insurance program, contact Genworth, the plan provider, before you retire to find out how to continue this insurance coverage after retirement.